julianakcm1/FocusTimer2.0/README.md

 <div id="-projeto">

-## :computer: Projeto
+## :computer: Project

-Para o desafio, foram usados novos conceitos, como:
+The project concerns a timer in which it is possible to change the time using the + and - buttons, there is also the possibility of pausing and stopping, changing the display mode (light or dark) and sounds.

+Concepts were used, such as:

-- Utilização de variáveis no CSS;
+- Use of variables in CSS;
-- Utilização da propriedade `clamp()`;
+- Use of the `clamp()` property;
-- Utilização do `display: grid`;
+- Use of `display: grid`;
-- Utilização da DOM no navegador;
+- Use of the DOM in the browser;
-- Funções callbacks;
+- Callback functions;
-- Recursividade;
+- Recursion;
-- Princípios do Clean Code;
+- Clean Code principles;
-- Escopos;
+- Scopes;
 - ES6 Modules;
+- Factory Standard;
+- Dependency injection;
-- Padrão Factory;
+- Code refactoring;
-- Injeção de dependências;
-- Refatoração de código;
-- Adicionar sons pelo JavaScript, entre outros.
+- Add sounds through JavaScript.

 </div>

 <div id="-tecnologias">

-## :rocket: Tecnologias
+## :rocket: Technologies

 Esse projeto foi desenvolvido com as seguintes tecnologias: